JonEilers/genomics/docs/source/genome_assembly_qc.rst

 .. _Genome Assembly QC:

-To effectively assess genome assemblies for gene prediction, it is essential to evaluate several key characteristics.
-The `Earth Biogenome Project <https://www.earthbiogenome.org/report-on-assembly-standards>`_, an ambitious initiative aimed at sequencing, cataloging, and characterizing the genomes of all eukaryotic species, has set forth comprehensive standards for genome assemblies.
+Genome assembly quality control is arguably the most critical step of any genome sequencing project.
+If this is skipped or executed poorly, the resulting gene model prediction and genome analyses will contain errors and scientists will make erroneous conclusions.
+The `Earth Biogenome Project <https://www.earthbiogenome.org/report-on-assembly-standards>`_, an ambitious initiative aimed at sequencing, cataloging, and characterizing the genomes of all eukaryotic species, has set forth comprehensive quality control standards for genome assemblies.
 According to these standards, detailed in their report on assembly standards, genome assemblies should meet the following criteria:

 * A false duplication rate of less than 5%.
-* A kmer completeness of over 90%.
+* A K-mer completeness of over 90%.
 * Over 90% of the sequence assigned to candidate chromosomal sequences.
-* More than 90% of single-copy conserved genes, such as those identified by BUSCO, should be complete and in a single copy.
+* More than 90% of single-copy conserved genes, such as those identified by BUSCO, should be complete and single copy.
 * Above 90% of transcripts from the same organism should be mappable.
 * The elimination of biological contamination.
 * Clear separation and identification of organelle genomes.